Grade boundaries are the minimum marks you need to achieve each grade.

 How are key grade boundaries set?

-Grade boundaries for each unit are set by members of the CCEA awarding committee for each specification.
-A wide range of information is considered, including reports from the examiners on how candidates answered questions; and how these answers compared with those of previous years’ examinations.
-For each judgemental grade boundary (at GCSE grades A, C and F) scripts from previous years representing the quality of work associated with these grades are also considered to ensure that the standards are the same year on year.
-The awarding committee for each specification is then in a position to identify a grade boundary.
+Key grade boundaries (commonly A, C and F) for each component or unit are set by the CCEA awarding committee for each specification.
+A wide range of information is considered, including reports from the examiners on how candidates answered questions and how these answers compared with those of previous years’ examinations.
+For each key grade boundary, scripts from previous years representing the quality of work associated with these grades are also considered alongside statistical reports and data.
+Consideration of all of this information allows the awarding committee to recommend key grade boundaries.